todthomson/intro-to-linux-dotnetcore-docker/Part3.md

 {
 ```

 Next we'll refactor our existing terminal application as shown below.
-This will simplify the process of testing our method (function).
+This will simplify the process of testing our method `HelloWorld()` in the `SystemUnderTest` class.

 ```C#
     public class Program